Do Re Mi (1966 film)

-Do Re Mi is a 1966 Malaysian comedy film directed by and starring P. Ramlee.
+Do Re Mi (English: Do Re Mi) is a 1966 Malaysian Malay-language black-and-white satirical comedy film directed by and starring P. Ramlee.
 The concept was partly based on the idea of The Three Stooges with Ramlee playing the character Do.
 Its success led to two sequels, Nasib Do Re Mi (also 1966) and Laksamana Do Re Mi (1972), Ramlee's last film before his death.

 Synopsis

 A musical film that portrays three comical men whose adventures creates satirical laughter.